Home

 Above are some of Quebec's delegation of officials and executives attending CTMF 2019

-You do not have to attend the conference to register to attend any workshop and or reception.
+You do not have to attend the conference to register to attend a workshop and or a reception.
 Read the about the workshops and instructors' bios here.
-The agenda with the speakers' bios will be posted here.
+The agenda with the speakers' bios is posted here.
 Throughout the event there is space to meet one-on-one with many influential banking, finance and industry executives and advisers working around the world.
 We encourage all interested to join us and revisit this site for updates, as times and order may change.

 Below are panelists at CTMF 2017 discussing the Successful Use of Technology and Data in Mining.
 The engaging round table was followed by audience Q&A. It was chaired by Francois Bouffard from Dassault Systemes with senior officers from Black Rock Metals, BQ Energy, CEMI, the Centre for Excellence in Mining Innovation, EnviroSuite, Maptek, McGill University, and Stratilis Consulting.
 We hope you can join us!